darrenmothersele/zurbhammer/README.md

 To get this working, just do `compass watch` on the root folder, then add the `htdocs` folder to Hammer for it to build from.

+## Requirements

+You need to have installed SASS, Compass and Zurb Foundation (see the Zurb documentation for details).

+You'll also need a copy of Hammer for Mac, obviously.